-Welcome to www.n-georgia.com Discover Georgia's NPS Midway Historic District - The colonial town of Midway, founded in 1752 by the New England Puritans, was once an influential center for political, economic and religious life.
-These colonists were strongly in favor of independence from Great Britain, and during the Revolution the British burned the church and most of the buildings in the town.
-Stay and Play in GA!
+Welcome to www.n-georgia.com Discover Historic Midway Georgia National Park District - The colonial town of Midway, founded in 1752 by the New England Puritans, was once an influential center for political, economic and religious life.

 Georgia Festivals and Events